kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 ## Summary

-Enable users to set the fieldManager, introduced with Server Side Apply, declaratively when sending the object to the apiserver.
-The Server Side Apply feature introduced ownership of fields to improve merging and the object lifecycle when multiple actors interact with the same object.

-While currently the identifier of the current actor (fieldManager) is set through an request option or the request user-agent, this KEP aims to provide a declarative way of setting the current fieldManager through a field in the object itself.
+Currently the identifier of the current actor (fieldManager) is set through an request option or the request user-agent, this KEP aims to provide a declarative way of setting the current fieldManager through a field in the object itself.

 ## Motivation